kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 1. **Capacity license** - An organizational license that provides a pool of resources for Fabric operations.
 Capacity licenses are divided into stock keeping units (SKUs).
 Each SKU provides a different number of capacity units (CUs) which are used to calculate the capacity's compute power.
 2. **Per user license** - Per user licenses allow users to work in Fabric.

-### Capacity license:
+### Capacity license

 Each SKU provides a set of Fabric resources for your organization.
 Your organization can have as many capacity licenses as needed.

 > :memo: **Note:** Power BI Premium P SKUs support Microsoft Fabric. **A and EM SKUs only support Power BI items.**